The Lodge, Australia: Description

 The building's interior has an American Colonial character, with stained wall panelling and exposed upper-floor beams under the ceiling.
 The ground-floor entrance opens into an entrance hall.
 To the left of the entrance is the dining room and service wing, which includes staff quarters.
 To its right are the formal reception rooms—a drawing room, study, and sitting room/library (which was originally intended as a billiards room).
 The staircase rises to a landing which contains office space for the prime minister's spouse, then divides into two flights, leading to a hall opening onto a loggia above the entrance.
 On the first floor are the private apartments and guest accommodation, consisting of a study, six bedrooms, sitting room, a drawing room, and a billiards/games room.

 Renovations

 Menzies, 1939

-When Robert Menzies' wife Pattie supervised a major refurbishment.
+In 1939 Robert Menzies' wife Pattie supervised a major refurbishment.
 The makeshift children's bedrooms on the front balcony, built for the large Lyons family, were removed.
 Worn carpets and furnishings were replaced and kerosene heaters installed.